ronoco-ins/babel-plugin-jsx-remove-data-test-id/README.md

-## babel-plugin-jsx-remove-data-test-id
+## babel-plugin-jsx-remove-data-test-prefix

-Remove `data-test-id` attributes from your production builds.
+Remove `data-test-` prefixed attributes from your production builds.

+##### Based heavily on `babel-plugin-remove-data-test-id`

+This babel-plugin is a fork of `babel-plugin-remove-data-test-id` where a regular expression takes the place of the strict string comparison.

+Most of the credit for this plugin goes to [Rich Gorman](https://github.com/coderas/).

 ### Motivation